Woulda, coulda, shoulda.

 12. Bankrolling Your Family/Friends

-You want your kids, family members, and friends to succeed.
+Sure, you want your kids, family members, and friends to succeed.

+But bankrolling your friends and family is one of the biggest financial mistakes you can make.
 And if you’re already struggling, this makes it even worse.

 With that said, sometimes it’s hard to say no.